Fixxpunkt/pili-ana/README.md

 ----------

 ## Introduction
-Pili-Ana is a javascript-only app which allow journalists to efficiently interact with the highlighted opportunities, approve or delete user comments and to reply to user comments.
+pili-ana is a javascript-only app which allows journalists to efficiently interact with the highlighted opportunities, approve or delete user comments and to reply to user comments.